 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where taseqite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where taseqite typically forms.
 If you start seeing aegirine, microcline, eudialyte in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.